juicedata/juicefs/docs/en/guide/cache_management.md

 --dir-entry-cache value  dir entry cache TTL in seconds (default: 1)
 ```

-JuiceFS caches attributes, file entries, and directory entries in kernel for 1 second by default to improve the performance of `lookup` and `getattr`.
-When clients on multiple nodes are sharing the same file system, the metadata cached in kernel will only expire due to TTL exceeding.
-That is, in an edge case, it may happen that the metadata modification (e.g., `chown`) on node A cannot be seen immediately on node B. Of course, all nodes will eventually be able to see the changes made by A after the expiry of the cache.
+Attribute, entry and direntries are cached for 1 second by default, this speeds up lookup and getattr operations.
+When clients on multiple nodes are sharing the same file system, the metadata cached in kernel will only expire by TTL.
+So in edge cases, it's possible that metadata modifications (e.g., `chown`) on node A cannot be seen immediately on node B. Nevertheless, all nodes will eventually be able to see the changes made by A after cache expiration.

 ### In-memory client metadata cache